 4. Would they be willing to part with cash to solve the problem?
 If so, how much?

 With this question we’re trying to zero in on whether your customer will have the motivation to actually part with cash to solve the problem.
-Your business won’t be successful just because you built something cool, be tough with yourself and ask, is it sufficiently painful, urgent and too difficult to solve by some other means that your market segment will pay you to solve it?
+Your business won’t be successful just because you built something cool, be tough with yourself and ask if it is sufficiently painful and difficult to solve that your market segment will pay you to solve it?
 If they will, congratulations!
 You’ve cracked product/market fit and can confidently move on having removed a major piece of risk.

 Let’s firm up the picture of your market segment by creating a target persona.
 This gives us a clear picture of who your product is for and helps us make decisions on what to include, and not to include in the product.